oixel/DoneTogether/README.md

 ## 👋 About DoneTogether
 **DoneTogether** is a goal platform that harnesses collaboration and friendly competition to drive success with **social accountability**.
-Create personal or shared goals, invite collaborators, and build momentum by maintaining daily streaks — all designed to help you stay motivated and *actually finish what you start*.
+Create personal or shared goals, invite collaborators, and build momentum by maintaining daily streaks — all designed to help you stay motivated and *actually* finish what you start.

 ## 🚀 Installation Instructions
 First, open a terminal and change the directory into the desired output folder.
 Then, run the following to clone into the DoneTogether repository: